 Some inbound marketing challenges are timeless.
 Earlier this week, we caught up with BabelQuest’s head of revenue, Eric Murphy, to find out what the top inbound marketing challenges are — and how to solve them.

-As one of the first people you’ll speak to when you get in touch with us to discuss your sales and marketing needs, Eric is on the front line when it comes to listening to the hurdles and anxieties that today’s business leaders are facing.
+As one of the first people you’ll speak to when you get in touch with us to discuss your sales and inbound marketing needs, Eric is on the front line when it comes to listening to the hurdles and anxieties that today’s business leaders are facing.

 Gone are the days when ‘out-teching’ your competitor gave you a leg-up.
 Yes, it’s still important for those building robots or colonising Mars, but the majority of businesses have enough tech to do the job.

 In addition, the sheer number of tools available to solve your tech problems is growing constantly.
 With a new WordPress plugin being added every hour and apps to manage every aspect of your daily life, the options are endless.

 This is leading to one of the biggest inbound marketing challenges in recent years: too much tech for the people who are using it.

 "There are lots of tools to solve your problems," explains Eric.
 A quick search for ‘marketing tools’ confirms this, returning over 10.7m results from Google.
 But differentiating between the key benefits for all of this software and systems can be overwhelming to say the least.
 "There’s usually one common problem," reveals Eric.
 "They don’t talk to each other.
 Managing training and implementation becomes impossible."